sky-admin/lerna-travis-demo/README.md

-# lerna-travis-demo
+# lerna-ci-demo

-to test publish package in travis with lerna
+test ci with lerna